Web sayfamızı iyileştirmemize yardımcı olması için çerezler kullanırız. Lütfen Çerez Politikamızı okuyun.

 • Select the [On] checkbox and then enter a password for mounting the folder on your NAS.
 Click on [Done] once you are finished.

 • Now, you will be able to mount a personal folder for yourself or mount a shared folder for others to view.
-If you wish to mount a personal folder please refer to section 1.1 Mounting a Personalized CIFS Folder.
+If you wish to mount a personal folder please refer to section 1.1 Mounting a Personalized SMB/CIFS Folder.

 • To create a shared folder in Windows first right click on a folder and then select [Properties].